tamunoWoks/parch_and_posey/subqueries_and_temp_tables.md

 					)outer_tab;
 ```
 - For the customer that spent the most (in total over their lifetime as a customer) **total_amt_usd**, how many **web_events** did they have for each **channel**?

+Here, we first want to pull the customer with the most spent in lifetime value.